JieWu-GitHub/ROOTHisfactory-pyhf-examples/README.md

 2. **`HistFactDstTauDemo.py`**
    Uses **CERN ROOT HistFactory** in Python, mirroring the structure of the C++ script.
    Can be run by typing `python run_HistFactDstTauDemo.py` in the terminal.

 3. **`HistFactDstTauDemo_pyhf.py`**
    Uses [pyhf](https://github.com/scikit-hep/pyhf) to flatten the 3D histograms into 1D, then performs the fit.
    Also uses [cabinetry](https://github.com/scikit-hep/cabinetry) for visualization.
    Can be run by typing `python run_HistFactDstTauDemo_pyhf.py` in the terminal.

+4. **`HistFactDstTauDemo_pyhf_new.ipynb`**
+   In this jupyter notebook, we first flatten the 3D histograms into 1D, then perform the fit by using pyhf.
+   The model is constructed by using
+      1. pyhf, and the fit is performed by using pyhf.
+      2. cabinetry, where the 1D flattened histograms are collected and used for the model construction.
 ---

 Feel free to explore these scripts as a reference for your own analyses or as a stepping stone for integrating ROOT-based workflows with pyhf.